Katherine Swynford: First marriage

 The next daughter, Margaret, was born about 1364, and in 1377 she became a nun at Barking Abbey.
 Thomas Stapleton in 1846 also hypothesized that another daughter, Dorothy, who married Thomas Thymelby of Pulham near Horncastle (died 1390), Sheriff of Lincolnshire in 1380, could have been born in this marriage.
 Although a number of researchers reject this statement, indicating that the name Dorothy was not used in England until the 16th century, however, Alison Weir indicates that there are cases of its use in medieval England, and the image of St. Dorothea of Caesarea, known in England since the time of the Anglo-Saxon conquest, is often found on stained-glass windows, especially at the end of the 14th-15th centuries.
 Weir admits that the unusual choice of name could be associated with her birth on the saint's memorial day – 6 February.
 In addition, Weir points out that in the church at Irnham on the tombs and stained glass windows there are coats of arms of several prominent Lincolnshire families related by marriage, including Swynford and Thymelby.
 In her opinion, Dorothy could have been born around 1366.
 It is possible that other children who died in infancy could have been born in the marriage.

 Like many other families in the service of John of Gaunt, Katherine and her husband often lived at the ducal court, and specially appointed officials managed their estates in their absence.
 At the same time, Hugh Swynford spent a significant part of his married life in various foreign military campaigns of the Duke in France and Spain.
 In particular, he participated in the military campaigns of 1366 and 1370.
 Most likely, Katherine continued to serve the Duchess between births, and her growing children could be brought up together with the children of the Ducal couple.

 Katherine's main duty at the ducal court was probably the care of the ducal children.
-Of the seven children born in the marriage of John of Gaunt and Blanche of Lancaster, only three survive adulthood: two daughters, Philippa (later Queen consort of Portugal) and Elizabeth (by her three marriages Countess of Pembroke, Duchess of Exeter and Lady Cornwall), and one son, Henry Bolingbroke, who later became King of England under the name of Henry IV.
+Of the seven children born in the marriage of John of Gaunt and Blanche of Lancaster, only three survived to adulthood: two daughters, Philippa (later Queen consort of Portugal) and Elizabeth (by her three marriages Countess of Pembroke, Duchess of Exeter and Lady Cornwall), and one son, Henry Bolingbroke, who later became King of England under the name of Henry IV.